mozilla-services/screenshots/addon/webextension/background/README.md

 These are all the files/modules for the background worker.
 This is the higher-privileged WebExtension worker that has no interface.

-- `startBackground.js` handles the browserAction click event and context menu, and loads everything else on the first button of context menu click.
+- `startBackground.js` handles message port from bootstrap.js that sends the click event, handles the context menu, and loads everything else on the first button of context menu click.
 - `analytics.js` handles sending events to the server for use with GA.
 - `auth.js` handles the initial authentication call, and handles subsequent requests using that authentication.
 It also informs `analytics.js` of any A/B tests so those can be submitted.
 - `clipboard.js` handles copying to the clipboard.